GEMINI-Medicine/pyDeid/README.md

     )
 ```

-`test.csv` may look like this:
+`test.csv` may look like this (and is provided under the `tests/` directory of the package):

 ```
 genc_id,note_id,note_text
-1,Record 1,Justin Beiber was born on March 01 1994
+1,Record 1,John Smith was born on March 01 1994
 2,Record 2,"GEMINI is located at 30 Bond St, Toronto, ON, M5B 1W8"
 3,Record 3,"Dr Amol Verma and Dr. Fahad Razak are GEMINI co-leads.
 "